shoaib7k/crud-app/README.md

 # crud-app

 Clone the whole project and change directories to server by- cd server.
-Then install npm by npm install
+Then install npm by npm install.
- Create the new mysql database 'testdb'
+ Create the new mysql database 'testdb'.
  For seeding the initial database with Product and Brand write command- sequelize db:seed:all Now write- node server.js or npm start to fire up the server.
 The server will run on localhost:8050